 If you're not sewing-inclined or you don't have a sewing machine, I would love to make you a dress!
 I sell them in my Etsy shop.

-I used jersey material for my dress, but most fabrics with some stretch will work.
+I used jersey material similar to this for my dress, but most fabrics with some stretch will work.
 Experiment with different types and colors of ribbon to create even more looks.
 Below are a few different ways of styling the dress:

 *I would suggest double-knotting your bows... with most styles, an untied bow means that the dress will immediately fall to the ground!
 Try it, you'll see what I mean.